-The pandemic has caused a major impact in our world and in our lives.
-This article is an excerpt from a soon to be published book which I have written, Flexibility in Times of Crisis.
+The pandemic has caused a major impact in our world and in our lives, causing many of us to to struggle with the specter of facing loss.
+This article is an excerpt from a soon-to-be-published book that I have written, Flexibility in Times of Crisis.
 It is meant to provide helpful strategies in coping with the different scenarios and challenges that we face through these changes.
 The stories are endless and rich in heroism, feelings of loss, frustration and being able to have a newfound understanding.

 The one thing I know is that as humans, we are resilient and adapt to circumstances.
 This is one of our survival traits.

 The purpose of this article is to learn to cope successfully and to grow from this experience through having a greater understanding in dealing with loss.
 Understanding the concept of loss and transformation will help shed light on what we are going through, learn how to accept it and transform from it.

 According to Elizabeth Kubler-Ross; The stages of loss are follows: